csound-flossmanual/csound-floss/book/07-b-triggering-instrument-instances.md

 We can use the [massign](https://csound.com/docs/manual/massign.html) opcode, which is used just after the header statement, to explicitly map midi channels to specific instruments and thereby overrule Csound's default mappings.
-&nbsp;_massign_ takes two input arguments, the first defines the midi channel to be redirected and the second defines which instrument it should be directed to.
+_massign_ takes two input arguments, the first defines the midi channel to be redirected and the second defines which instrument it should be directed to.
 The following example is identical to the previous one except that the _massign_ statements near the top of the orchestra